 - The loss of a newly acquired skill

 - Unsteady walking, running or loss of balance

 - A headache or “pressure” in the head.

 - Nausea or vomiting.

 - Balance problems, dizziness, double or blurry vision.

 - Confusion, problems with memory or concentration

-“Traumatic Brain Injury (TBI) continues to be one of the leading causes of death and disability in the pediatric population.”
-National Institute Of Health
+“Traumatic Brain Injury (TBI) continues to be one of the leading causes of death and disability in the pediatric population,” according to the National Institute Of Health.

 Children with a TBI may have changes in their physical abilities largely because the brain’s nerve cells are no longer able to send and receive information in the way they did prior to the injury.
 Although some of these physical changes may resolve quickly, it is possible difficulties will last a lifetime.